 CSIRO employees seeking their employment details should initially do so in accordance with CSIRO’s human resources processes.
 CSIRO is also subject to the Freedom of Information Act 1984 (Cth) and this operates alongside your right to access your personal information under the Privacy Act.

-If you can establish that information held by us about you is inaccurate, irrelevant, out of date, incomplete or misleading, we will take reasonable steps to amend the information.
-If we disagree with your view about the status of this information, we will provide reasons for the refusal and record a statement in our records of your view.
+If CSIRO is satisfied that information held by us about you is inaccurate, irrelevant, out of date, incomplete or misleading, we will take reasonable steps to amend the information.
+You may also request us to correct information we hold about you.
+However, if we disagree with your view about the status of this information, we will provide reasons for the refusal and record a statement in our records of your view.

 If you have a privacy related complaint about us, please contact CSIRO’s Privacy Officer at email@example.com.